This Okavango Delta, Zimbabwe & Kruger Safari journeys overland through Southern Africa, visiting top safari destinations.

-On day 14 of our safari adventure we drive south along the Great North Road as we head to Johannesburg.
+On day 15 of our overland safari adventure, we drive south along the Great North Road as we head to Johannesburg.

 Johannesburg is the economic heart of South Africa, as well as being one of the strongest commercial centres in Africa.
 The dynamic city of Johannesburg, commonly known as Jo'burg, is a great place to gain insight into the cultures and history of this colourful nation.

 We arrive late in the afternoon, and this evening you can have dinner together at the lodge, which offers a traditional braai (barbecue) in real South African style.

 Early this morning we depart from Johannesburg, heading east to Kruger National Park via the Mpumalanga Province of South Africa.
 Considered one of the best safari destinations in Africa, Kruger Park is recognised as a world leader in terms of its wildlife management practices and environmental policies.

 In the afternoon we reach the world-renowned Kruger National Park, a vast wilderness hosting an abundance of wildlife and birds.
 Our next camp is in a private wildlife concession area within Kruger National Park, South Africa’s flagship game park.
 After setting up camp we embark on a sunset game drive in the concession area (included in the Activity Package), looking out for the Big Five and other African wildlife.

 This evening we enjoy dinner around the glowing campfire under a blanket of stars.